stolostron/multiclusterhub-operator/CONTRIBUTING.md

     export HUB_IMAGE_REGISTRY=<some-public-image-repository>
     ```

-    These environment variables correlate with the two image you'll need to build and push to public image repositories:
+    This environment variable correlate with the image you'll need to build and push to public image repositories:

     - `HUB_IMAGE_REGISTRY` correlates to the `multiclusterhub-operator` image, which is built from the `multiclusterhub-operator` codebase.
 The resulting image will be pushed to `$HUB_IMAGE_REGISTRY/multiclusterhub-operator`

-    - `MOCK_IMAGE_REGISTRY` correlates to the `hub-mock-component-image`, which is built from the `mock-component-image` subdirectory within the `multiclusterhub-operator` GitHub repository.
-This mock image acts as a multi-purpose place-holder for all other images required by the `multiclusterhub-operator`.
-The resulting image will be pushed to `$MOCK_IMAGE_REGISTRY/mock-component-image`. **The `hub-mock-component-image` should be built without any changes to the `mock-component-image` subdirectory**

     These images are assumed to be public to eliminate any requirement for pull secrets.